Businesses happy that Covid traffic lights are being turned off

 Meanwhile, the hospitality industry supported the announcement of a public holiday to mark the passing of the Queen.

-"It's a good thing we are able to acknowledge, as a country, the Queen's exemplary service to New Zealand during the 70 years of her reign," chief executive Julie White says.
+"It's a good thing we are able to acknowledge, as a country, the Queen's exemplary service to New Zealand during the 70 years of her reign," says White.

 "We know every public holiday comes at a cost for hospitality and accommodation businesses due to having to pay penalty rates, but we believe this one-off day is worth it.